vlaine/Weather-Forecast-Dashboard/README.md

 *************************************************************************************************

-4. To quit chromium when it is in kiosk mode, press the command key to show the start menu
+Tip 4: To quit chromium when it is in kiosk mode, press the command key to show the start menu